kezoponk/robustcart.php/README.md

 # Robustcart.php

-Create a complete shoppingcart system, that can be deployed on both small and big scale sites, with a few lines of code<br>
+Create a complete shoppingcart system, that can be deployed on both small and big scale sites, with a few lines of code<br><br>

+### Usage
 | Argument | Description |
 | --- | --- |
 |  1  | Variable of the dictionary containing 'form element name' => 'desired variable name used later when retreiving shopping cart' |